Adosh74/logs-monitoring/README.md

 ## Description

-This project is a simple example of how to monitor logs in a microservices architecture.
+This project is a simple example of how to store logs in centralized logging service in a microservices architecture.
 The logs-service is responsible for storing logs in the database (elasticsearch) and the publisher-service is responsible for publishing logs to RabbitMQ.

 ## Requirements